Lex Young

-Alexio "Lex" Young (born February 28, 2005) is an American long distance runner who competes for Stanford University.
+Alexio Randolph Young (born February 28, 2005) is an American long distance runner who competes for Stanford University.

 At the age of 18, running for Newbury Park High School, he broke the national high school 5000m record with a time of 13:34.96 at the USATF Los Angeles Grand Prix.
 While at Newbury Park he won four California cross-country state team titles.
 In 2022, Lex was the individual D2 State Champion.

 He is the twin brother of Leo Young and younger brother of Nico Young, who competed at Northern Arizona University and is an Olympian in the 10,000 meters.